Cultivating Mindfulness: Aerial Yoga and Creative Arts for Kids

 Cognitive skills aside, endorphins are also released through this exercise, triggering positive thoughts and emotions – Staying happy is mental wellness in itself!

-Inversion is a great tool for self-regulation to the central nervous system.
+Inversion is a great tool for self-regulation of the central nervous system.
 Being upside down with the help of gravity aligns and decompresses the spine, promotes blood circulation and a calming sensory to the brain

 Movements in different orientations and directions help develop a strong sense of balance and trains the brain’s focus, motor planning and working memory.